Improved Parallel Algorithms for Baumslag Groups: Power circuits

 Finally, to also have nodes of value $\pcBase^i$ for each $i\in \interval{\nu+1}{\mu} $, we compute the compact base-$\pcBase$ signed-digit representation of each such $i$ (note that we need only at most $\nu+1$ digits for that) and create a new node with the respective successor marking.
-Again as the successor markings are already present in $(\Gamma^\bullet, \delta^\bullet)$, we can compare the new nodes with existing nodes in $\Gamma^\bullet$ and insert them at the right position if necessary (see \cite[Lemma 18]{MattesW21}, \proc{InsertNodes}). \end{proof}
+Again as the successor markings are already present in $(\Gamma^\bullet, \delta^\bullet)$, we can compare the new nodes with existing nodes in $\Gamma^\bullet$ and insert them at the right position if necessary (see \cite[Lemma 4.13]{MattesWCC23}, \proc{InsertNodes}).
+As above, this clearly is in $\uTC{0}$. \end{proof}